wp-plugins/wp-property/readme.txt

 = New features =

+* New shortcode: [property_attribute] to pull a single attribute without using PHP.
+Example: [property_attribute attribute=bedrooms] will return the number of bedrooms for current property. [property_attribute property_id=4 attribute=bathrooms] will return the number of bathrooms for property with ID of 5.
+* New shortcode: [property_map] to pull a single attribute without using PHP.
+Example: [property_map width="100%" height="100px" zoom_level=11 property_id=5].
+Leave property_id blank to get map for currently displayed property.
 * Two different sorter styles available, buttons and dropdown.
 * "Sort by:" text can be customized in [property_overview] shortcode using the sort_by_text argument.